 All startups set out with a vision.
 They are driven towards diverse goals.
 Having expectations on where the startup will reach in the following five years is natural.
 It’s called ‘having a vision’.
 But when expectations becomes incompatible with reality, you need to strike them off from your bucket list.
 Inorder to cope up with and succeed in the competitive business world, startups need to high yet controlled expectations.

 There is no shortage of qualified and trained professionals to hire from in the world.
 But the people who are designed for YOUR company is limited.
 They will be hidden amongst pool of candidates that apply for a job in you startup and you are burdened with the task of hiring the right people to build your team.
 If your team, apart from being strong and powerful, is totally moulded for your startup, then your company can be driven towards success hassle-free without doubt.

 Managing your finance is crucial.
 There is high tendency to run out of money due to unnecessary expenses.
 Hence money should be dealt with care.

 Prove yourself that you are worth the customer’s trust.
 The clients are found to be tentative in trusting startups as compared to the companies already in market because these young companies have yet to prove their standard, quality and efficiency in yielding what the world demands.
 Setting up a company is not much work; but driving it towards success is where the real task lies

 Startup, Smart Up!

 Being a newborn in the business worlds, startups will have external as well as internal pressure to do well.
 This drives all the energy of the team to the company such that they end up being drained of spontaneity and lose their lustre.
 This must not happen.
 Don’t work hard, work smart.
 With minimal exertion, gain maximum output.
 Find your own ways of doing this.
 After all, the health of the startup is directly proportional to the health of the team.
+Hope our Introduction to startup was helpful.
 You must also keep this in mind when you set out to build a startup – do what you love and love what you do!